joel-jeremy/externalized-properties/docs/ordinal-components.md

 ## 📖 Note on ordinal vs non-ordinal components

-Compoenents (resolvers/converters) that were assigned an ordinal will be placed earlier in the sequence than those that were not assigned one.
+Components (resolvers/converters) that were assigned an ordinal will be placed earlier in the sequence than those that were not assigned one.
 In other words, ordinal components are given higher priority.